 -, + original file are not changed until you write the changes produces an error.
 Ed reserves to itself the right to change the value of dot, although you may indirectly change dot's value through ed commands.

 You can find out the current value of dot by typing

 Note that you cannot manually set the value of dot.
-A command like prints the last line of the file. \$ can also be used in ranges, as in
+A command like to the file.

 Pointer to the Last Line